renolteng/NemCommunityClient/docs/viewModel.md

 ```
 {
 	"wallet": "PrivateWallet",
-	"password": "The very long password with some ÄÖÜäöüß"
+	"password": "Very Secret Password To The Wallet, can contain ÄÖÜäöüß"
 }
 ```